Workday/canvas-kit/COMPOUND_COMPONENTS.md

 ## What is a compound component?

-Compound components is a pattern in which components are used together in such a way that describes a higher level of abstraction.
-A desktop computer is composed of many components that can be serviced and configured individually.
-Similarly, a compound component allows simultaneous configuration through access to each sub-component.
-Here are the parts of a compound component:
+> Compound components is a pattern where higher level components are composed using smaller components, and you retain access to all the semantic elements of the higher level component.

 * [Container component](#container-components)
 * [Sub-components](#sub-components)